Repurpose Vases with Chalk Paint

 Finishing Touch

-I used one spray and just divided it between the two vases.
-Two stems when in the taller vase and one in the shorter vase.
+I used just one spray and divided it between the two vases—two stems went into the taller vase, and one stem into the shorter.
+It was just the right amount!

 Join my mailing list and get 20% off your next order at Trendy Tree!